-- Successful proposals will include activities which have clear positive economic impacts on the town, rather than just public realm-type actions.
-In this context, some weighting will be given to projects that demonstrate a REDZ-type component2, such as stimulating economic activity between a town/village and neighbouring townlands. - Successful proposals will demonstrate close collaboration between communities and business interests in the design and delivery of proposed projects and must have the support of the Local Authority.
-Successful town revival is most likely to be achieved where there is close partnership on projects between the community, public, and private sectors. - All project proposals should outline the consultation processes followed with local community and business interests - Weighting will be given to projects which demonstrate leveraging of, or linkages with, other schemes operated by Government Departments or agencies (e.g. in the areas of heritage, arts, culture, tidy towns, recreational facilities, re-use of vacant premises, vacant sites, energy efficiency schemes, etc.). - Towns aiming to achieve Purple Flag3 or similar recognition will also be viewed positively. - Proposals should also be consistent with the Local Economic and Community Plan (LECP), town health checks, and other local development plans. - The Framework for Town Centre Renewal, developed by the Retail Consultation Forum under the auspices of the Department of Jobs, Enterprise and Innovation, may also provide a useful guidance for the development of town centre plans. - Towns approved under the 2016 Town and Village Renewal Scheme may be considered if: - All 2016 funding has been fully and satisfactorily expended by end-June 2017, and
+- Towns approved under the 2016 and/or 2017 Town and Village Renewal Scheme, the 2015 and/or 2016 REDZ Scheme will only be considered if all 2015/2016/2017 funding has been fully and satisfactorily expended by end-June 2018. - Successful proposals will demonstrate close collaboration between communities and business interests in the design and delivery of proposed projects and must have the support of the Local Authority.
+Successful town revival is most likely to be achieved where there is close partnership on projects between the community, public, and private sectors. - All project proposals should outline the consultation processes followed with local community and business interests - Weighting will be given to projects which demonstrate leveraging of, or linkages with, other schemes operated by Government Departments or agencies (e.g. in the areas of heritage, arts, culture, tidy towns, recreational facilities, re-use of vacant premises, vacant sites, energy efficiency schemes, etc.). - Towns aiming to achieve Purple Flag3 or similar recognition will also be viewed positively.